3rdWebCreator/jekyll-mundana-forestry/_drafts/decentralized-video-hosting.md

 ### Video JS

 First, the open source [Video JS ](https://videojs.com/)video player was added to the _Creator_ web site.
-Following the path of least resistance, the default player was imported from the [Video JS CDN storage](https://en.wikipedia.org/wiki/Content_delivery_network) by simply copying and pasting two lines of code into the site's HTML.
+Following the path of least resistance, the default player was imported from [Video JS CDN storage](https://en.wikipedia.org/wiki/Content_delivery_network) by simply copying and pasting two lines of code into the site's HTML.
 The link to the video player CSS was inserted in the header.

     <link href="https://vjs.zencdn.net/7.15.4/video-js.css" rel="stylesheet" />